-- Leave a small amount of urine in the urostomy pouch before connecting to a bedside collector or leg bag to help minimize the suction effect and and allow urine to drain better into the collection system. - If the bottom of the pouch starts to twist, turn the adapter clockwise or counter clockwise until the pouch lays flat. - Adapters are not interchangeable between different ostomy pouch manufacturer's products.
+- Leave a small amount of urine in the urostomy pouch before connecting to a urostomy night bag or leg bag to help minimise the suction effect and allow urine to drain better into the collection system. - If the bottom of the pouch starts to twist, turn the adapter clockwise or counter clockwise until the pouch lays flat. - Adapters are not interchangeable between different stoma pouch manufacturer's products.